Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class18/README.md

 Look for inter-facility transmission as evidenced by closely related isolates shared between facilities
 -------------------------------------------------------------------------------------------------------
+There are numerous approaches to examine transmission between facilities, and we will explore some more of those next class.
+For now, we willuse our SNV threshold of 10 SNVs and examine connectivity to get a rough sense for isolate sharing between facilities.

+Notice the following:
+1. We now see that vSNF L has large numbers of intra-facility pairs (despite what phylogenetic clusters showed).
+2. We are see that vSNF L is highly connected to other facilities, as we expected by examining the tree
+3. In contrast we see that despite having large numbers of intra-facility pairs, vSNF K is relatively isolated from other facilities.

 ```
 ##Get number of closely related pairs between facilities and